PabloRueda/KVC-KVOTutorial/README.md

 Two projects explaining KVC and KVO.

-You can find a readme explaining each project inside each folder.
+You can find a readme explaining each project inside each subfolder.